Home » Trailer & Caravan Safety » Loose Axle U-Bolts cause Highway Havoc

 by | Jul 19, 2019 | Trailer & Caravan Safety | 3 comments

-Loose axle u-bolts cause highway havoc for unsuspecting caravaners.
+Loose axle U-bolts cause highway havoc for unsuspecting caravaners.
 The reality of not checking your rig before heading on your family holiday can quickly become a nightmare.

 U-Bolts and Australian Standards for Caravans

-Presently, there is no Australian Standard for U-bolts used in the caravan or trailer industry.
+There is no Australian Standard for U-bolts used in the caravan or trailer industry.

 Typical Sizes and Ratings of U-Bolts are: